daviaraujocc/rag-docs/README.md

 <img src="assets/images/rag-docs.gif" alt="demo">
 </div>

-RAG-DOCS is a proof of concept document search engine that uses `RAG` (Retrieval Augmented Generation) architecture to provide completions for your queries.
-The system allows users to upload documents, search for relevant information, and generate responses based on the retrieved context from uploaded documents.
+RAG-DOCS is a proof of concept document search engine that uses `RAG` (Retrieval Augmented Generation) architecture to deliver query completions, the system enables users to upload documents, perform semantic searches, and receive AI-generated responses based on relevant context extracted from the uploaded documents.

-In this demo i've used a fake company document called "nexustech" that contains information about the company (hr policies, api documentation), and the system is able to retrieve information from the document and generate responses based on the context.

-At the moment RAG-DOCS uses `all-MiniLM-L6-v2` model from Ollama as default for embedding, which requires at least 2GB of RAM, with a reasonable performance, but still not that accurate if compared to OpenAI models.
-The similarity threshold is set to 0.25 as default because of it, but you can change it as you wish.
+The architecture consists of three core microservices:
+- **UI Service**: Intuitive interface for document management and chatting interactions
+- **Retriever Service**: Executes vector similarity searches to identify relevant document sections based on user queries
+- **Embedder Service**: Processes documents to generate vector embeddings and store at PostgresSQL vector database

+Thi implementation aim for microservices architecture and uses FastAPI for the backend services (retriever/embedder), Gradio for the front-end interface, MinIO for document storage, PostgreSQL with pgvector for vector storage and search, and supports both Ollama (local) and OpenAI (cloud) LLMs for generating responses.
+For a detailed workflow explanation, see the [How it works?](#how-it-works-) section.

+The repository includes a demo data about a fictional company "NexusTech" with sample HR policies and API documentation, showcasing the system's ability to extract and synthesize information across multiple document types.

+By default RAG-DOCS utilizes the `all-MiniLM-L6-v2` embedding model from Ollama, which offers a good balance of performance and resource efficiency (requiring only 2GB RAM), while this model provides reasonable performance, it may be less precise than OpenAI's embedding models eg, which is why the default similarity threshold is set to 0.25.
+This threshold can be adjusted through environment variables to fine-tune retrieval precision.

 ### Features